apache/cordova-plugin-test-framework/README.md

   a new git repository;
 - Working directory is not polluted with the files of other projects.
 - Projects will not step on each others toes.

+## Migrating Repositories

+One day, you labs project may grow up and need it's own repository.
+You can easily move all of your Git history to your new repository with the following steps:

+    # cd to labs and checkout your project's branch
+    git checkout my-branch

+    # add your new repository as a remote
+    git add remote my-remote <url>

+    # currently, my-remote should be empty (no commits)

+    # push my-branch to my-remote's master branch
+    git push my-remote my-branch:master

+    # now clone your new project (my-remote)
+    git clone <url>